aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ost-to-bmp/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OST to BMP</h2>
+For a Python developer, who is trying to add a OST to BMP conversion feature within application, it is important to understand why this conversion is necessary.
+OST is an Outlook data file which stores emails, contacts, tasks, calendar items, and other Outlook items.
+It is not possible to open OST files directly in any other application.
+Therefore, it is necessary to convert OST files into a format that can be opened in other applications.
+BMP is a popular image format that can be opened in many applications.
+Therefore, it is necessary to convert OST files into BMP format in order to open them in other applications.

-For a Python developer, who is trying to add a OST to BMP conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word BMP format.
+<h2>How Aspose.Total Helps for OST to BMP Conversion</h2>
+Aspose.Total for Python via .NET API can help to automate the conversion process.
+It is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that are part of Aspose.Total for Python via .NET package makes this conversion easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word BMP format.
+This process is easy to implement and can be automated using Aspose.Total for Python via .NET API.

 {{% /blocks/products/pf/feature-page-summary %}}